Web Application Firewall (WAF) (2020)

 Last updated 2020-07-14

-As of June 30, 2021, the Fastly WAF (WAF 2020) offering became a legacy product.
-It will continue to be supported for all existing users.
-As an alternative, Fastly Next-Gen WAF (powered by Signal Sciences) offers proactive monitoring of and protection against suspicious and anomalous web traffic directed at your applications and origin servers.
+On April 30, 2023, the Fastly WAF (WAF Legacy and WAF 2020) will reach its end of life date and will no longer be supported for existing customers.
+As an alternative, the Fastly Next-Gen WAF offers similar functionality as well as additional features.
+This product is a web application firewall that monitors for suspicious and anomalous web traffic and protects, in real-time, against attacks directed at the applications and origin servers that you specify.
 It can be controlled via the web interface dashboard or application programming interface (API).
-Contact firstname.lastname@example.org or your Fastly account team to evaluate or move to the Fastly Next-Gen WAF option.
+We encourage you to contact email@example.com or your Fastly account team to evaluate Fastly Next-Gen WAF and begin the transition process.

 The Fastly WAF is a Web Application Firewall (WAF) security product that detects malicious request traffic sent over HTTP and HTTPS.
 Once properly configured and enabled for a service, the Fastly WAF can help protect against application-layer (layer 7) attacks such as SQL injection, cross-site scripting, and HTTP protocol violations.